 “[Brandon] has ventured out and brought you his aural vision, which again, is a whole new ballgame.
 Just too much talent here to go unnoticed” - Derric Miller // Editor for HardRock Haven.

-Now as spring blossoms and summer looms, 2021 finds Baumann releasing a series of lead-up singles, starting in May with “None to Spare,” with his second album release inside two years, About Damn Time, arriving this Fall.
-More growth; the evolution continues.
+2021 found Baumann releasing a series of more-experimental-leaning singles, with “None to Spare,” and "LIGHTNING" as the lead contenders.
+More growth; continued evolution.
 He believes that it is his duty to put great music out into the universe and refuses to squander the hard-wrought talents of his sweat equity.
 Brandon aims to actively contribute to the conversation with a touch of unique perspective, as he explains, “All I can be is me, and when you believe that you have something to offer, there’s no more dangerous type of man.”